-ATV ban lifted in Utah canyon where riders protested
+ATV ban lifted in parts of Utah canyon home to 2014 protest

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+Zinke said the design of the trails and other measures will protect cliff dwellings and natural sites important to wildlife.

 The May 2014 protest ride was organized shortly after Nevada rancher Cliven Bundy had a standoff with federal officials over similar issues.
 San Juan County Commissioner Phil Lyman, who was convicted of trespassing in the Utah ride, became a cause celebre in the movement.

-Lyman said Monday that Zinke’s decision is “very vindicating” and brings some U.S. government recognition that the trail in the canyon is a road and clears the way for San Juan County’s pending legal claims that the county has a right to and ownership of the road.
+Lyman said Monday that Zinke’s decision is “very vindicating” and brings some U.S. government recognition that the trail in the canyon is a road and opens the door for San Juan County’s pending legal claims that the county has a right to and ownership of the road.

 “I’ll take it and I’m grateful,” said Lyman, who has appealed his conviction to the Denver-based 10th Circuit Court of Appeals.
 The court has not yet ruled on the appeal.

 Lyman said Zinke’s decision on Recapture Canyon also bodes well for local officials who are calling for President Donald Trump to rescind the recent declaration of Bears Ears National Monument in the area.
 A coalition of tribes pushed for President Barack Obama to designate the monument, but Lyman, state lawmakers and Gov. Gary Herbert have called it overly broad and said it closes off access.

-Lyman said Zinke “has shown pretty clearly that he is willing to look at the realities of these situations.”
+Zinke “has shown pretty clearly that he is willing to look at the realities of these situations,” Lyman said.

+Mathew Gross with the Southern Utah Wilderness Alliance said his organization is pleased that Monday’s order doesn’t give the county rights to the road, a move that could potentially open the door to widening or expanding the road.
+Gross said the order is “a reasonably balanced approach,” and his organization wants to ensure that cultural resources near ATV routes are not disturbed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been clarified to show that motorized vehicles are still prohibited on some parts of the canyon’s floor.